Rarity of a precious human rebirth

 In the number of human beings, the number of human beings who have precious human lives is even smaller yet.
 Okay?
 So we can see with the second criteria that having a precious human life in terms of number very difficult.
 Not very many people have it.
 It’s really rare.

 What that analogy is?
-We’re like the blind turtle.
-We’re blind in the sense that we’re blinded by ignorance.
+We’re like the turtle with sensory impairments.
+We’re impaired in the sense that ignorance prevents us from seeing clearly.
 We’re at the bottom of the ocean, meaning that usually in an unfortunate rebirth.
 We come up to the surface, meaning to an upper realm, once every hundred years.
 How many times when we come up to the surface do we put our head through the golden yoke which is the precious human life?
 Not very often.

 When you really sit and do this visualization, really think about this.
 Imagine the turtle here and the yoke there, turtle there and the yoke here.
 Think about it.
 You realize, “Wow, I am so incredibly unbelievably fortunate to have the life that I have.”
 This meditation, what it does, it makes us feel so fortunate to have a precious human life.
 Also we’ll want so much to be able to practice to create the cause for another precious human life; and to create the cause for liberation and enlightenment.